apache/calcite/site/_docs/howto.md

 ## Building from a source distribution

-Prerequisites are maven (3.2.1 or later) and Java (JDK 1.7 or later, 1.8 preferred) on your path.
+Prerequisites are maven (3.2.1 or later) and Java (JDK 8 or later) on your path.

 Unpack the source distribution `.tar.gz` or `.zip` file, `cd` to the root directory of the unpacked source, then build using maven:

 {% highlight bash %}
-$ tar xvfz apache-calcite-avatica-1.10.0-src.tar.gz
+$ tar xvfz apache-calcite-avatica-1.11.0-src.tar.gz
-$ cd apache-calcite-avatica-1.10.0-src
+$ cd apache-calcite-avatica-1.11.0-src
 $ mvn install
 {% endhighlight %}